edustor/core/README.md

 ## How can I help?

-If you are familiar with Kotlin/Java and Spring Boot and want to contribute, feel free to contact us.
+If you are familiar with Kotlin/Java and Spring Boot and want to contribute, just write us.
 We'll be glad to get new member in our development team.

 ## How to contact you?